-Next I identified the primary user scenarios to illuminate that discovery of this service would happen on a social network.
-We also used a service blueprint to help the team start to identify the technical foundation and user actions.
+Next I identified the primary user scenarios to illustrate how discovery of this service would happen on a social network.
+We also used a service blueprint to help the team start to identify the technical foundations and user actions.

 Responsive Web Concepting

 This project was a true collaboration between the design team and our partners.
-They participated in early sketch ideation and paper protoyping workshops.
+They participated in early sketch ideation and paper prototyping workshops.

 We focused on designing a mobile-first responsive framework because we knew to support access from any device, the service would have to start as web-based.

-To validate our hypothesis that the interface could be super straight forward and make the content the star of the show, I built interactive web prototypes using adobe edge and adobe animate for both mobile and desktop.
+To validate our hypothesis that the interface could be straight forward and make the content the star of the show, I built web prototypes using adobe edge and adobe animate for multiple viewports.

 iPhone App Concepting and Prototyping

 After we had the responsive web design near completion, we started on designing a native iPhone app.
-This would allow development of the responsive website to happen first and help the team could launch the iPhone app as a fast follower.
+This would allow development of the responsive website to happen first and then the team could launch the iPhone app as a fast follow.
 This was intended to support early adopters and give them a destination to become advocates.

 The service launched in October 2015 and is still going strong.
-The iPhone app has 4.5 star rating across 115 reviews since initial launch.
 The company and the day-to-day team has continued to update the product and app as they've found and developed their content voice and strategy.

 If you have a spare minute, I highly recommend you go watch a story or two over at Great Big Story